hyperjumptech/monika/docs/src/pages/guides/probes.md

 ### Good to know

 To reduce network usage, HTTP responses are cached with 30s time-to-live by default.
+This cache is then reused for requests with identical HTTP request config, e.g. headers, method, url.

 ## Request Body